Home

 • 1 teaspoon cayenne pepper

-• Sprinkle heavily on meat and refrigerate 2 to 8 hours or overnight in a resealable food bag or sealed container.
+Sprinkle heavily and very lightly rub into the meat and refrigerate 2 to 8 hours or overnight in a resealable food bag or sealed container.

 Dry Rub Tips